PowerShell/vscode-powershell/docs/encoding.md

 - If you work mainly in Linux-associated contexts, you should prefer UTF-8 without BOM.
 - Windows-1252 and latin-1 are essentially legacy encodings that you should avoid if possible.
   However, some older Windows applications may depend on them.
+- It's also worth noting that script signing [is encoding-dependent](https://github.com/PowerShell/PowerShell/issues/3466), meaning a change of encoding on a signed script will require resigning.

 ## Configuring VSCode